Cerebral palsy

 "Cerebral palsy" is the term used internationally to designate this group of disorders.
 It encompasses cerebral palsy, a term still widely used in France, and polyhandicap:

-• Cerebral palsy L’infirmité motrice cérébrale was described in the 1960s by Professor Guy Tardieu.
-It refers to predominant motor disorders, sometimes accompanied by sensory disorders, but without intellectual impairment;
+• Cerebral palsy disorder was described in the 1960s by Professor Guy Tardieu.
+It refers to predominant motor disorders, sometimes accompanied by sensory disorders, but without intellectual deficiency;

-• Polyhandicap refers to the most severe forms of motor and sensory impairment, generally associated with intellectual deficiencies.
+• Polyhandicap designates the most severe forms of motor and sensory disabilities, generally associated with intellectual disabilities.

 Cerebral palsy is the result of a combination of events occurring either before, during or after birth that can lead to an injury in a baby’s developing brain .